fionaEyoung/intro-to-github/CONTRIBUTING.md

 You can also read any different issues in this repository and comment where you would like to be involved.

-🛠 I am ready to contribute
+🛠 I'm ready to contribute
 ---

 - For open tasks in this repository, please see the [Issues section](../../issues).